Table of Contents

 If you face mental health struggles as an athlete, contact Ehline Law and our disability claim lawyers today for a free case evaluation to discuss your major negative life events and how we can help.
-Finding mental health help seeking clinical sports psychiatry over mental ill-health conditions means hiring the best lawyers.
-Our lawyers will go the extra mile on behalf of your and your loved ones to secure an award of full and fair compensation for athlete-specific risk factors mental health conditions harming psychological and physical health.
+Finding mental health help-seeking clinical sports psychiatry over mental ill-health conditions means hiring the best lawyers.
+Our lawyers will go the extra mile on behalf of your and your loved ones to secure an award of full and fair compensation for athlete-specific risk factors and mental health conditions harming psychological and physical health.

-We’ll use an early intervention framework to get you paid for stress-related claims, whether you are a professional athlete, among collegiate level athletes, or even non-elite athletes.
-In furtherance of our no recovery no fee promise, you can call us 24 hours a day, seven days a week at (833) LETS-SUE.
+We’ll use an early intervention framework to get you paid for stress-related claims, whether you are a professional athlete, among collegiate-level athletes, or even non-elite athletes.
+In furtherance of our no recovery, no fee promise, you can call us 24 hours a day, seven days a week at (833) LETS-SUE.

 More than 46 million people in the United States live with mental illnesses.
-The statistics are pretty grim as they represent roughly one in five individuals who will experience mental health crisis during their lives.
+The statistics are pretty grim as they represent roughly one in five individuals who will experience mental health crises during their lives.

 Exercise may benefit mental health, but it simply does not mean that elite or professional athletes don’t face mental health challenges.
 Although there are many risks for an elite athlete, mental health crisis mitigation remains at the top since it affects the livelihood or career of such individuals.